 A 3D printer takes a 3D drawing rendered on a computer and extrudes a plastic filament to "print" the object.
-The Science & Maps Reference Desk has a 3D printer available for patron use so that you can make your creations into reality.
+The Science & Engineering Help Desk has two 3D printers available for patron use so that you can make your creations a reality.

-Second, bring the drawing exported as an .stl file on a flash drive to the Science & Maps Reference Desk, or email it to email@example.com.
-Then stop by the desk and we will help prepare the print such as dimensions, hollow, no supports, no raft, etc. which we can help you understand.
+Second, bring the drawing exported as an .stl file on a flash drive to the Science & Engineering Help Desk, or email it to email@example.com.
+Then, stop by the desk and we will help prepare the print by asking questions about preferences in regards to dimensions, infill, supports, raft, etc.

 For more information, read about 3D printing here.

 3D printing is fun and easy.
 Go ahead and give it a try!

 Here are some quick facts about 3D printing in the library.
 For more information, continue exploring this subject guide.